Master's in Data Engineering Guide (Updated in 2024)

 Northeastern University

-• Northeastern University offers a comprehensive Master’s in Data Analytics Engineering, focusing on the application of data analytics in various industry sectors.
+• Northeastern University offers a comprehensive Master’s in Data Analytics Engineering, focusing on applying data analytics in various industry sectors.

 Additional Recommended Universities